 Understanding Burst vs. Baseline Performance with Amazon RDS and GP2

 When we think about database storage, the dimensions that matter are the size, latency, throughput, and IOPS of the volume.
 IOPS stands for input/output (operations) per second, and latency is a measure of the time it takes for a single I/O request to complete.
 As you can imagine, latency and IOPS are closely related and are key indicators of database performance.
-This post focuses on understanding how to work with Amazon RDS storage and how it relates to IOPS.
+This post focuses on understanding how to work with Amazon Relational Database Service (Amazon RDS) storage and how it relates to IOPS.

 Amazon RDS volume types

 Amazon RDS volumes are built using Amazon EBS volumes, except for Amazon Aurora, which uses an SSD-backed virtualized storage layer purpose-built for database workloads.
+Depending on the amount of storage requested, Amazon RDS automatically stripes across multiple Amazon EBS volumes to enhance performance.
 RDS currently supports both magnetic and SSD-based storage volume types.
 However, magnetic volumes are slower and don’t perform consistently, so they are not recommended for performance-focused workloads.
 So if you’re reading this to learn how to get better performance out of your RDS database, you should avoid magnetic storage.

 There are two supported Amazon EBS SSD-based storage types, Provisioned IOPS (called io1) and General Purpose (called gp2).
 With io1, it’s quite simple to predict IOPS because this is the value you provide when the volume is created.
 The Amazon EBS documentation states that io1 volumes deliver within 10 percent of the Provisioned IOPS performance 99.9 percent of the time over a given year.
 In other words, you can expect consistent performance with io1.